About this project

 You can also take Noodle Pi apart just as easily, which means you can swap in replacement parts or upgraded components at any time.
 So when the next version of the Pi Zero is released you will just be able to swap in the new Pi Zero (as long as its shape / size is the same, which is most likely), and upgrade your Noodle Pi in a few minutes!

 The Noodle Pi kit includes all the parts you need to put the computer together, except the electronic components and battery.
 You will need to purchase these components from the sources listed below.
-The Noodle Pi w/Electronics and the Noodle Unsnoopable w/Electronics kits contain some of the electronics as well, but some will still need to be purchased directly.
+The Noodle Pi w/Electronics kit contain some of the electronics as well, but some will still need to be purchased directly.

 These are the parts you'll need to buy:

 1. Raspberry Pi Zero and Pi Camera Module v2.
 These are available from many sources.
-A full list of distributors can be found at https://www.raspberrypi.org/products/.
-Both Pimoroni and Adafruit (who manufacture some of the other components needed) also stock the Pi Zero and the Camera Module.
+A full list of distributors can be found here.
+Both Pimoroni and Adafruit (who manufacture some of the other components needed) also sell the Pi Zero and the Camera Module.

 You'll also need a hammer to install the hammer header onto the Pi Zero.
 And a flush wire cutter (a nail clipper will also work) to clip the header pins on the underside of the Pi Zero so they don't stick out from the board too much.